spring-tips/__impl__/README.md

-# _impl_
+# Implementation Code for producing Spring Tips videos themselves

-support code for producing the videos themselves.
+This project supports the creation of the videos themselves.
+Nothing to see here..